weiju/ratr0-engine/README.md

-# RATR0 Engine
+# RATR0 Game Development Framework

 ## Description

-A game engine in C for creating retro style 2D games.
+A game development framework written in C for creating retro style 2D games.
 The goal is to have a platform that works on both modern systems down to 16 and 8 bit machines.

 On modern systems, RATR0 will build on top of SDL, while on retro systems it will be direct hardware abstraction.